 ● Type of center: governmental tertiary referral university health care system

-● Scope of practice of the host center: Hospital is the referral hospital for all complex surgical care in Zimbabwe and performs has General, Neurosurgery, Urology, ENT, and Orthopedics services.
-Surgeons do all of the endoscopy in the hospital.
+● Hospital is the referral hospital for all complex surgical care in Zimbabwe and has general, neurosurgery, urology, ENT, and orthopedics services.
+Surgeons perform all of the endoscopy in the hospital.

-● A statement about the adequacy (or not) of the supportive anesthetic, radiology, laboratory, and critical care infrastructure.
-Trained anesthesia physicians are present in the OR for all cases, basic radiology services of plain x-ray are routinely available.
+● Trained anesthesia physicians are present in the OR for all cases, basic radiology services of plain x-ray are routinely available.
 Advanced imaging such as CT or US is occasionally available.
 Basic laboratory services are available.

-● Verification that the resident will enter operative experiences for credit: Residents will enter cases via the web based case log system.
+● Residents will enter cases via the web-based case log system.